JuzerShakir/Forest_Cover-Type/README.md

 Each observation is 30m x 30m forest cover type determined from US Forest Service (USFS) Region 2 Resource Information System (RIS) data.
 Independent variables were derived from the data originally obtained from US Geological Survey (USGS) and USFS data.

 #### What needs to be done
-We have been given a total of 54 attributes, these attributes contain Binary and Quantative attributes, and we need to predict which Forest Cover-Type is it from the given features.
+We have been given a total of 54 attributes/features, these attributes contain Binary and Quantative attributes, and we need to predict which Forest Cover-Type is it from the given features.

 #### Why this project